tstillwell/appengine_multiblog/README.md

 To customize the app and test it locally you need to set up the SDK.
-You can either do so using a vagrant box or by installing the SDK onyour system.
+You can either do so using a vagrant box or by installing the SDK on your system.

 ###### Vagrant Box